 The April rate was 10.6 percent, more than triple the 3.2 percent rate in March, which represented a record 39 consecutive months below 4 percent.
-The rate is preliminary and seasonally adjusted.
+The rate, which is the sharpest increase in any April on record, is preliminary and seasonally adjusted.

 The data are based on information collected during the week that includes the 12th of the month, which was the 12th to the 18th in April.
 The March numbers were low because the survey was done the week before sharp job losses began, the Maine Department of Labor said.